learn-co-curriculum/react-hooks-import-export/README.md

 └── src
      ├── App.js
      ├── ColoradoStateParks.js
-     └── parks
+     └── index.js
 ```

 With our components separated in their own files, all we have to do is figure
 out how to access the code defined in one file within a different file.
 Well,
-this is easily done in modern JavaScript using `import` and `export`!
+this is easily done in modern JavaScript thanks to the [**ES
+module**][es modules] system using the [`import`][import] and [`export`][export]
+keywords!

 ## Import and Export

-On a simplified level, `import` and `export` enable us to use code from one file
+On a simplified level, the `import` and `export` keywords let us to define
+variables in one file, and access those variables in other files throughout our
-in other locations across our projects, which becomes increasingly important as
+project.
+This becomes increasingly important as we build out larger
-we build out larger applications.
+applications.
 Let's look at how we can do this.

-Fork and
-clone the repo for this lesson if you'd like to follow along with the examples.
+Fork and clone the repo for this lesson if you'd like to follow along with the
+examples.

-### Export
+### Exporting Variables

 Since variables in modules are not visible to other modules by default, we must
 explicitly state which variables should be made available to the rest of our
 application.
+Exporting any variable — whether that variable is an object,
-Exporting a component — or module of code — allows us to call upon
+string, number, function, or React component — allows us to access that exported
-that `export`-ed variable in other files, and use the embedded code within other
+variable in other files.

-modules.
-There are two ways to `export` code in JavaScript: we can use the
+There are two ways to export code in JavaScript: we can use the default export
-`export default` syntax or we can explicitly name our exports.
+syntax, or the named export syntax.

-#### Export Default
+#### Default Export Syntax

-We can only use `export default` once per module.
-This syntax lets us export
+We can only use `export default` once per file.
+This syntax lets us export one
-one variable from a module which we can then import in another file.
+variable from a file which we can then import in another file.

 For example: